jruels/automation-dev/labs/ad-hoc/index.md

 ## Conclusion

-We can see, by watching output from those commands, that they all ran successfully.
+By watching the output from those commands, we can see that they all ran successfully.
 Congratulations!